Keristero/ezlibs-scripts/readme.md

 - `Interact Warp`
     - (a warp activated by interaction)
     - supports arrival animations
-    - supports landing animations
+    - supports leaving animations
 - `Radius Warp`
     - (a warp activated by entering its radius)
     - supports arrival animations
-    - supports landing animations
+    - supports leaving animations

 Supported warp custom properties:
 - `Incoming Data` (string) secret to share with the server that is linking to you; for their `Data`